 This method is used to find spatial rules connecting geodata between them.
 In this case, we search not only the non-spatial properties but every single spatial feature.
 Moreover, “association” technique has the ability to make a research on all the already discovered rules among other Geo-data sets to find if one or some of the rules are suitable for that case.

 According to the classification technique, we create a possible model and then we analyze geodata according to that model.
 We could say that it is the inverse process, where the help of the human factor led to exclusion of other cases and patterns in order to find the right one.

-Trend detection demands a previous existence of geodata about a specific spatial object or location, in order to find changes over the time.
-Therefore, we talk about a technique which is specialized in the way a spatial feature change, respect to the time, distance, size, quality and other parameters.
+Trend detection demands a previous existence of geodata a few specific spacial object or location, so as to search out changes over the time.
+Therefore, we tend to point out method that is specialized within the way a spacial feature amendment, reference to the time, distance, size, quality and different parameters.